Dietary supplements are popular for treating and preventing type 2 diabetes. But, the true question is how effective they are?

 The need for conclusive evidence is still necessary.
 Even though a healthy diet is important for regulating diabetes, supplements are also a crucial part of treating diabetes type 2.
 This way patients can regulate their blood sugar levels.

 Diabetes is a disease that discards the nutrients from the body through urine.
-In addition, people who have type 2 diabetes often lack water-soluble minerals and vitamins.
+In addition, those who have type 2 diabetes often lack water-soluble minerals and vitamins.
 People mostly don’t replace the lost nutrients in their body.

 As a result, they face many consequences.